php-amqp/php-amqp/README.md

 #### Rolling a release
 Say we want to release "1.1000.0" next.
 We first run `php tools/make-release.php 1.1000.0`.
 This will update the version numbers and pre-populate the changelog with the latest git commits between the previous version and now.
-Open `package.xml` and adjust the changelog under `package -> notes`.
-Maybe remove trivial changes, maybe edit the changes to be better understandable.
-This will show up on https://pecl.php.net, so it’s content matters.
-Run `git commit --amend` to include the changelog.
-After editing the changelog, follow the rest of the instructions:
- - Upload the fresh package to PECL
- - Push master
- - Push the tag
+It will prompt you to edit the changelog in between.
+Once the release is done it tells you what to do next.
 Run `php tools/make-dev 1.1000.1` to bring master back into development mode afterwards.